Got PMS? Marketers Want You To Reach For The Milk Carton

 Still, overall, there's evidence for the claim.
 "The data supporting this are reasonably strong," she says.

 But if it were up to her, the milk message would get a tweak.
 "It's not necessarily milk across the board that would be beneficial," she says.
 Her work found a stronger benefit for low-fat and skim milk and not so much from whole milk, she says.
-The fat content may be part of reason.
+The fat content may be part of the reason.

 Fat and calories count, too.
 There's evidence that women with higher body mass indexes have a higher risk for developing PMS.
-And Bertone-Johsnon says even skim milk is a significant source of calories, so moderation is important.
+And Bertone-Johnson says even skim milk is a significant source of calories, so moderation is important.

-Milk is probably worth a try, but if a woman doesn't see results after a few months, the she should probably try another option.
+Milk is probably worth a try, but if a woman doesn't see results after a few months, she should probably try another option.

 I asked Steve James, executive director for the California Milk Processor Board, about the evidence and the claims.
 "We think they're both valid scientific studies, and we stand by them," he says.